Allotments Tenancy Agreement Oct 2024 - Sept 2025

-This Agreement made the XX day of MONTH YEAR, between the Parish Council of Deeping St James (hereinafter called the Council) and:
+This Agreement made the 01st day of October 2024 between the Parish Council of Deeping St James (hereinafter called the Council) and:

 Name